lambdaclass/mina_bridge/README.md

 This project introduces the proof generation, posting and verification of the validity of [Mina](https://minaprotocol.com/) states into a EVM chain, which will serve as a foundation for token bridging.

-We are working on delivering an MVP for mid March 2024.
 This MVP verifies Mina state opening proofs in Ethereum without taking into account consensus validation and Pickles verification.

+⚠️ We're currently focused on orchestrating the end-to-end integration of Mina proof verification, from extraction on the node to final validation on the Sepolia Ethereum testnet.
+Including the verification of account inclusion in the stored state to our process.

 * **Circuit for verification algorithm.** :no_entry_sign: All the tasks described below can be started once the new circuit framework and its API in Rust is ready to be used
   * Integrate current Kimchi partial verification in o1js with the verifier circuit.
 The rework in Rust should take 2 weeks, depending on the new API.